 New York law establishes a presumption that everyone in a vehicle where drugs or weapons are found is considered to be in possession of them.
 Accordingly, based on New York’s law of presumption, any person in the car can be considered in possession of the illicit materials.

 This means you can be charged with drug possession or possessing drug paraphernalia simply because a friend of yours dropped a bag of cocaine in your car!
 Moreover, New York does not allow for your criminal record to be expunged, so a conviction could haunt you for the rest of your life and make getting a job extremely challenging.

 Be sure that you are thoroughly aware of the items that passengers are bringing into your car and contact an experienced NY criminal defense attorney if you are ever charged with a driving related crime.

 If you are caught selling drugs in your car, New York law will treat the transaction exactly the same as if you sold drugs on the street or anywhere else.
 Under 220.31, you can be guilty of the criminal sale of a controlled substance if you knowingly and unlawfully sell a controlled substance.
 Doing so is a Class D felony.

 Remember, your car is not entitled to the same legal expectation of privacy as your home.Thus, make absolutely sure to avoid all forms of illegality even when your vehicle is parked.

 Who Should You Contact?

-If you or a loved one was recently charged with a driving related crime in NY, contact The Rosenblum Law Firm now.
+If you or a loved one was recently charged with a driving related crime in NY, contact Rosenblum Law now.
 Our team consist of experienced criminal defense attorneys who will defend your constitutional rights and fight to have your charges reduced or dismissed.
 Call today: 888-883-5529.